sakundi/sakundi-docs/docs/docs/user-section/why-sakundi.md

 limitations in terms of its security [4, 22].
 There are several known attacks for such a protocol, including the eclipse attacks [20, 43], where it is possible to perform manipulations against the Ethereum P2P network participants, and deanonymization attacks, as presented in [14].
-Other types of vulnerabilities are also present (s.
-Section 3.2).
 Nevertheless, employing multiple detection and mitigation approaches [10, 11] can significantly reduce or eliminate the severity of these risks.

+We provide a monitoring solution for Ethereum nodes, focusing on cybersecurity issues.
+Users who utilize Sakundi for Nodes will receive insights and alerts related to the status of their clients.
+Anomalous incidents are detected so users can take action to avoid any service interruption.
+In the following sections, we explain how users can employ our tool.

 # References